Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Overview of the AHSS in band theory

-This is not the end of story.
+Here is not the end of the story.
 The topological gapless states described by the $E_2$-page may be further trivialized.
-The band inversion at a $(p-2)$-cell may create gapless Dirac points in the $p$-cells nearby the $(p-2)$-cell:
+The band inversion at a $(p-2)$-cell may create gapless Dirac points in the $p$-cells nearby the $(p-2)$-cell, as shown in Fig.~\ref{fig:f4} [a], and this defines the second differential